 Adding a Table Rate Shipping Option

-To add a new table rate option, first go to Shipping in the left store menu for the store you want to add the rates to.
-You must check the box to enable DPD Shipping Calculations on the Shipping page before DPD will use the table rates that you define, but you may want to wait until your definitions are complete before activating the DPD shipping system.
+To add a new table rate option, first go to Shipping in the left store menu under Settings for the store you want to add the rates to.
+You must click the switch to enable DPD Shipping Rules on the Shipping page before DPD will use the table rates that you define, but you may want to wait until your definitions are complete before activating the DPD shipping system.

 Click the +Add a new table rate option to start creating a new table rate.

 Defining a Table Rate Option

 The cart display name is what is shown to customers in the cart when they select that rate option, so be sure to spellcheck and use a valid name (for example, Ground Shipping or Express).

 Table rates are comprised of a set of shipping rules that determine what rate to offer to your customers based on the following criteria:

 - ZIP / Postal Code

 - Maximum Item Quantity

 You can use the wildcard (*) character to specify the “any country” or “any state” value in the in the Country, State and ZIP/Postal Code columns of the table.
 When you need to refer a specific country or state, use its 2-character code (US, GB, AU, CA, etc.).
 If you don't know the 2-character code just type the name- DPD will show you a list of available matches.